ongres/stackgres/doc/content/en/09-runbooks/13-io-isolation/_index.md

 stackgres.io/io-bandwidth  = floor(0.75 × min(test3_bw,   test4_bw))   # if used
 ```

-The `min()` is conservative — it ensures the cap holds for the worst-case
+The `min()` is conservative --it ensures the cap holds for the worst-case
  read/write mix.
 The 0.75 factor leaves headroom for system I/O,
  filesystem overhead, and run-to-run variance.